 Virginia Fillers, Director

 Hello!
 I was raised in Oak Ridge, TN.
 I moved to Cookeville in 2008 to complete my BS in Elementary Education at TTU after spending a few years working professionally in film and television production.
 My experience working in schools spans more than 20 years and encompasses private and public education.
 I credit much of SoulSong’s program to my experience at Knoxville Montessori School and my training through the North American Montessori Center.
 In 2014-2015, I served as captain of the art committee for the Heart of the City Playground project.
 I have also been the MOPPETS childcare coordinator for Cookeville MOPS, as well as the president of Cookeville Roller Derby.
-I live in Algood with my daughter, my partner, our fat cat, and our corn snake.
+I live in Algood with my daughter, my partner, our fat cat Gourdon, and our corn snake Maizee.
 My daughter Charlotte attended SoulSong since it opened in 2015 until graduating from pre-k in 2019.
 She is now a student at Algood Elementary.
-In my free time, I enjoy traveling, taking walks, watching musicals, and having adventures with Charlotte.
+In my free time, I enjoy camping, traveling, taking walks, watching musicals, and having adventures with Charlotte and my partner.
 My pronouns are she/her.